 A kilo of flour, not sieved (otherwise it becomes extremely thin); 4 grams baking soda, 300 grams lard (but some people assure that one hundred is also enough) and salt.
 If you don't want to use lard, try using half glass of extra virgin olive oil.

 Mix all the ingredients.
 Add some water to form a rather hard mix.
 Or, instead of water, you can add milk or just dry white wine.
 Stretch the mix with the rolling pin on the board forming a beautiful circle of dough, according to your taste.
 Sprinkle the rolling pin with flour every now and then, otherwise this dough may stick at the wooden tool and the thin leave may get punctured.

 Start cooking the dough on a hot flat skillet or a traditional testo.
-A piadina must be cooked in a hurry.
-As soon as the piadina is cooked on its surface, it forms some light bubbles that must be crushed with the tips of a fork, whose imprints remain after the cooking to remember the job of the women in front of the heat of the hot container.
-Also use a long-bladed knife that will be useful to turn the piadina disk clockwise.
+A piadina must be cooked quickly.
+As soon as the piadina is cooked on its surface, it forms some light bubbles that must be crushed with the tips of a fork.
+To turn the piadina, you may like to use a long bladed knife.